MBA in Computer Science

 60 credit hours

-Empower the Next Generation With a Master’s in School Counseling
+Empower the Next Generation With a Master of Science in School Counseling

 Are you passionate about the well-being of school-aged children?

 School counselors play a crucial role in helping students navigate challenges and reach their full potential.
-Viterbo University’s 60-credit-hour master’s in school counseling degree prepares you to provide academic, career, social, and emotional support for K–12 students in the classroom, in small groups, and in individual services.
+Viterbo University’s 60-credit-hour Master of Science in School Counseling degree prepares you to provide academic, career, social, and emotional support for K–12 students in the classroom, in small groups, and in individual services.

 Our direct-entry program meets state requirements for licensure as a school counselor in Wisconsin and has received approval from the Higher Learning Commission.
 Our school counselor degree program also aligns with the American School Counseling Association’s educational guidelines.

 Full- and part-time options are available.
-Depending on the course load you choose, the master’s in school counseling degree can be completed in approximately three years.
+Depending on the course load you choose, the master’s in school counseling degree can be completed in approximately 2.5 to 3 years.

 A School Counseling Certificate is also available.
 This program is designed to meet the Wisconsin Department of Public Instruction (DPI) requirements for school counselors.